Skip to main content

 Mark Rich was born in Salem, Oregon and was baptised at nine years old in the Bethel Baptist Church of Salem.
 He graduated from Linfield College and Colgate Rochester Divinity School and received an MA and PhD from Cornell, majoring in rural sociology.

 He was pastor of the First Baptist Church, Groton, New York for ten years.
 During that time, he received the Rosa O. Hall award for outstanding rural ministry.
 For a period of 14 years, he was Secretary of Town and Country Work for ABC USA.
-He was instrumental in the organization of the Rural Chruch Center at the American Baptist Assembly, Green Lake, Wisconsin.
+He was instrumental in the organization of the Rural Church Center at the American Baptist Assembly, Green Lake, Wisconsin.
 From 1952 to 1961, he was professor at the Missouri School of Religion at Columbia, Missouri.
 It was during this time that he was asked to inititate a program of continuing education for the clergy.
 In 1953 he led a rural churchman's tour in France, Germany and Switzerland, and again in 1965 made extensive observations of lay and clergy training programs in Europe.

 In 1961 he became the Director of Continuing Education of ABC USA.
 In 1966 he was "loaned" to the Pacific Northwest Council on Theological Education to be its founding director.
 Mark returned to the home of his childhood in the Orenco area, anticipating his retirement at the end of 1967, but he passed away in April 1967.

-Text from Rich's memorial service program, part of the collection.
+--Text from Rich's memorial service program, part of the collection.

 Extent

-10.4 Linear Feet (25 boxes, 20 loose volumes, rolled items)
+12 Linear Feet (29 boxes, 20 loose volumes, rolled items)

 Immediate Source of Acquisition